David Seaman: Later career

 Seaman began working on his coaching badge with a view to coaching goalkeepers but decided to pause after learning that he would first need a badge in outfield coaching in which he had no interest.
 His on-screen presence made him a popular choice for chat shows and televised appearances during his sporting career, and he can occasionally be spotted on British television.
-Whilst still a player, he acted in a cameo role in a BBC film based around the events of England's successful Euro 1996 tournament, starring Rachel Weisz and Neil Morrissey, entitled My Summer with Des.
+Whilst still a player, he appeared in a cameo role in a BBC film based around the events of England's successful Euro 1996 tournament, starring Rachel Weisz and Neil Morrissey, entitled My Summer with Des.
 He also became the spokesman for Yorkshire Tea during the early 1990s.
 He briefly replaced Gary Lineker as team captain on the television quiz They Think It's All Over, before producers decided to drop him in favour of former Arsenal teammate Ian Wright.

 In December 2004, following his retirement from professional football, he became one of the celebrities to take part in Strictly Ice Dancing, an ice dance version of Strictly Come Dancing, in which celebrities are paired with professional dancers.
 He joined the show at late notice, replacing Paul Gascoigne.
 With just eight days to prepare for the show, broadcast on BBC One on 26 December, Seaman and his professional partner Zoia Birmingham managed to win the competition.
 The other competitors spent a month in training for the show.